yongkangc/portfolio/content/_index.md

 I am also sourcing amazing web3 startups for [Spartan Group](https://www.spartangroup.io/) which is a leading venture capital firm in the Web3 space.
 Feel free to reach out!

-I believe that blockchain, distributed systems, and cybersecurity are forging a transparent and secure decentralized future, challenging centralized power and corruption.
+I believe that blockchain and distributed systems are forging a transparent and secure decentralized future, challenging centralized power and corruption.

 ## Background